-A true joint credit card is when two people have credit cards linked to one line of credit account.
-Both cardholders are able to make transactions using their cards and have equal access to make changes to the account, although some changes like closing the account require the consent of both cardholders.
-Lenders consider the incomes and credit ratings of both parties when they make an application for a joint credit card.
+A true joint credit card is when two people have credit cards linked equally to an account with one line of credit.
+Both cardholders are able to make transactions using their cards and have equal access to make changes to the account although, some changes – like closing the account – require the consent of both cardholders.
+Lenders consider the incomes and credit ratings of both parties when they make a credit card application for a joint card.

 Similarly to joint bank accounts, joint credit cards represent a substantial commitment, as both people on the credit account are legally liable to repay the balance on the account.
 Joint credit cards are designed for people who trust each other implicitly, such as family members or long-term partners.
 They are not designed for new or unstable relationships, where one partner may take advantage and leave the other person to pick up the bill.

-Most normal credit cards (not necessarily “joint credit cards”) allow the account holder to add additional cardholders to the line of credit.
-Additional cardholders are where one person is the primary cardholder and is legally liable to repay all transactions made using the account, while the other person is a secondary cardholder (a.k.a. additional cardholder or supplementary cardholder).
+Most standard credit cards – not necessarily “joint credit cards” – allow the account holder to add additional cardholders to their line of credit.
+In this scenario, one person is the primary cardholder and is legally liable to repay all transactions for the account; the other person, who has been added to the account, is the secondary cardholder, often referred to as an additional cardholder or supplementary cardholder.

-Some credit cards offer an additional card or several additional cards at no extra cost.
-However, not all do – so it’s worth checking the annual fee that applies to additional cards before signing up.
+Some credit card providers offer an additional card, or even several additional cards, at no extra cost.
+However, not all do, so it’s worth checking whether there is an annual fee attached to any additional card, before you sign up.

-A joint credit card is only a good idea if it would add to the convenience of sharing life together without adding unnecessary strain on your relationship.
-If you do not have the same goals – one person is a spender and one a saver – then a joint credit card is likely to bring strife into your relationship.
-It is vital that both partners agree on how much they will contribute to repaying the joint credit card each month.
+In general, a joint credit card only makes sense if it adds to the convenience of sharing life together.
+It’s vital that both partners agree on how much they will contribute to repaying the joint credit card each month.

-Below, we consider the pros and cons of joint credit cards.
+Canstar takes a look at the pros and cons of joint credit cards in more detail:

 Benefits of a joint credit card

-Some of the benefits of a joint credit card include the following:
+Some of the benefits of a joint credit card include:

-- Only pay one set of annual fees and transaction fees, instead of paying fees on two credit accounts.
+- You only pay one set of annual fees and transaction fees, instead of paying fees on two separate credit card accounts.

-- It is easier to get a clear picture of your overall financial situation as a couple, so each person knows whether or not they can afford to spend on something.
+- It is easier to get a clear picture of your overall financial situation as a couple, so each person knows how much they can afford to spend.

-- If one person’s credit rating is not amazing but the other person’s credit rating is, it balances out in the application process.
-So a joint credit card application is more likely to be approved than an individual application by the person with a poor credit rating.
+- If one person’s credit rating is not amazing, but the other person’s credit rating is, it balances out in the application process.
+So, a joint credit card application is more likely to be approved than an individual application by a person with a poor credit rating.

 - It enables a couple to work together towards a common goal, such as paying off a debt, saving for a house deposit, etc.